RTechAI/esp32p4-ui-studio/01_SPINE.md

 component/exporter regressions provide automated evidence; no conclusive permanent implementation was found outside the registry, so no registry definition was added.
 The Dashboard category remains intentionally empty.
-Twenty-three of 39 Standard widgets are now physically proven (59%); 16 remain to be individually promoted.
+Twenty-four of 39 Standard widgets are now physically proven (62%); 15 remain to be individually promoted.

 ```text